 Our focus at the moment is on making tack and all the accessories that accompany a saddle.
 We stock a swinging fender saddle that is made for us in Toowoomba by Toowoomba Saddlery.
 We then shape, oil and rig the saddle in Orange with our own rigging.
-If you would like some more information about this saddle, please don’t hesitate to contact us.
+If you would like some more information about this saddle, please don’t hesitate contacting our Customer Service

 We do plan to make saddles in the future.
 If you are interested in an Angus Barrett saddle, you can register your interest by sending us an email.